andrzimin72/Model-for-pricing-American-options-using-Markov-Decision-Processes/README.md

 ## Model-for-pricing-American-options-using-Markov-Decision-Processes

-American options involve an optimal stopping problem: at each time step, the holder chooses between exercising (and receiving intrinsic value) or continuing (and holding the option).
+I think American options involve an optimal stopping problem: at each time step, the holder chooses between exercising (and receiving intrinsic value) or continuing (and holding the option).
 This fits perfectly into a finite-horizon Markov Decision Process (MDP) framework.
-Below is a complete Python module american_option_mdp that:
+This repository folder attached a complete, ready-to-run Python module american_option_mdp that:
 - uses MDPtoolbox correctly via FiniteHorizon;
 - prices American options under constant and stochastic volatility;
 - computes Greeks from the MDP value function;